BlueObelisk/cml-schema/README.md

 Peter Murray-Rust, Henry Rzepa

-But many more have contributed to the development and maintenance of CML.
+But many more have contributed to the development and maintenance of CML, including at least Jim Downing.

 License
 -------